Marceillo/kayak-blog-pp4/README.md

 ## Project Goal:

-The goal is to build a community around kayaking, where we can share knowledge and insights to enhance everyone's experience and safty in the sport.
+The goal is to build a community around kayaking, where we can share knowledge and insights to enhance everyone's experience in the sport.

 **Project Objectives:**

 * Provide people the opportunity to write about their kayaking experiences.
 * Connect kayakers to kayakers is the idea so that we can find more information or just blog about our experiences and safty tips.
-* Share ideas and create a community around kayaking so that the paddling experience can grow.
+* Share ideas and create a community around kayaking so that the paddling experience is shared.

 [Back to Table of Contents](#table-of-contents)